kamil-tarnas/log_stat/README.md

 # log_stat
-log_stat is a Bash shell script for statistical analysis of data from log text files.
+log_stat is a Bash shell script or C++ program for statistical analysis of data from log text files.

 ## Usage

 log_stat can calculate the share of occurrences of specific value of parameter provided by the user.
+There are two available versions of this program, one in a form of Bash shell script the other one is C++ compiled application.

+## Bash

 Usage:
 ```bash